acumos/system-integration/docs/oneclick-deploy/user-guide.rst

 * the aio_k8s_deployer.sh script and files in the deploy subfolder have been customized as desired, including these files

+  * in the "deploy" subfolder

     * a clone (customized as desired) of the system-integration repo
     * k8s configuration file "kube-config"; this will be used in the container, to access the cluster via kubectl
-  * (optional) an environment customization script "customize_env.sh", based upon the sample script customize_env.sh in this folder, to override the default environment variables for Acumos, MLWB, MariaDB, and ELK
+    * (optional) an environment customization script "customize_env.sh", based upon the sample script customize_env.sh, to override the default environment variables for Acumos, MLWB, MariaDB, and ELK
-  * (optional) updated the Dockerfile in this folder, as desired
+    * (optional) updated the Dockerfile, as desired
-  * (optional) a post-deploy script, which can include any actions the user wants to automatically occur after the platform is installed, e.g. creation of user accounts, model onboarding, ...
+    * (optional) a post-deploy script, which can include any actions the user wants to automatically occur after the platform is installed, e.g. creation of user accounts, model onboarding; by default the aio_k8s_deployer.sh script will invoke a script named 'post_deploy.sh' if present in the deploy subfolder.

 To prepare the k8s environment and install using the aio_k8s_deployer: